ESMValGroup/ESMValTool/doc/sphinx/source/namelists/namelist_southern_hemisphere.rst

 * lat_max: max. latitude
 * lon_min: min. longitude
 * lon_max: max. longitude
-* stride: color difference interval (how many units per color/shade); if set to 0, the stride is calculated automatically using “maxshades” (max. number of colors/shades)
+* stride: color difference interval (how many units per color/shade); if set to 0, the stride is calculated automatically using "maxshades" (max. number of colors/shades)
 * maxshades: max. number of colors/shades

 The contour_limits_* are contour map limits and are given by 3 or 5 integers (min, max, diff, [dev_min, dev_max]).
 The min and max values define the limits for model maps (and the clear sky (cs) variant).
 The diff value gives a range [-diff, diff] for difference maps of model - obs (and cs).
 The last range [dev_min, dev_max] is the range for model/obs - model/obs (cs).